crazy-max/docker-nextcloud/README.md

 ### Docker Compose

 Docker compose is the recommended way to run this image.
-Copy the content of folder [.compose](.compose) in `/var/nextcloud/` on your host for example.
+Copy the content of folder [examples/compose](examples/compose) in `/var/nextcloud/` on your host for example.
 Edit the compose and env files with your preferences and run the following commands :

 ```bash
 touch acme.json